within 10 miles

 *One of the famous Southwold Beach Huts is available for rental on a day by day basis.

-The nearest market town – 2 miles – with all facilities.
+Only 2 miles away, this is the nearest market town and has all facilities.
 With its range of independent shops (see Foodie Heaven), attractive setting, old buildings, many eateries and antique shops, not to mention friendly inhabitants, Halesworth is one of those unassuming towns that people love to ‘discover’ for themselves.
+Good selection of antique & vintage shops, a monthly ‘brocante’ and a famous annual antique street market.
 It was home to the founder of Kew Gardens, Sir William Hooker and the ‘Bloomsbury Set’ came to the locality for their summer holidays.
 It has a brilliant Arts Centre in The Cut and hosts a hugely successful Arts Festival every October.
 Every other year it participates in Open Heritage Week.
 See What’s On.
 Railway buffs may like to know that the moveable railway platforms at the Station enabled traffic to continue to use the road except when a train in the station.
 The only example in the country.

 The famous Holy Trinity Church with its ‘angel’ roof is a ‘must see’.
 Overlooks the Blyth estuary.
 Illuminated at night.